 A collection of essays by a career C .
 S .
 Lewis scholar on the occasion of the fiftieth anniversary of Lewis's death.

 C. S. Lewis scholar Don W. King has kept a critical eye on the work by and about Lewis for four decades.
 Now, on the occasion of the fiftieth anniversary of Lewis's death, King has put together a collection of his essays and critical reviews organized around four areas.
 The first deals mainly with what will perhaps be Lewis's longest lasting legacy--his Chronicles of Narnia.
 The second deals with Lewis's poetry, a neglected area of his work.
-The third focuses on Lewis and the two women poets with whom he had lasting relationships: ruth Pitter and Joy Davidman.
+The third focuses on Lewis and the two women poets with whom he had lasting relationships: Ruth Pitter and Joy Davidman.
 (Lewis and Davidman eventually fell in love and later married, twice.)
-The fourth offers a critical perspective on the way in which critical interest in Lewis has developed over the last thirty years.
+The fourth offers a critical perspective on the way in which scholarly interest in Lewis has developed over the last thirty years.

 Essays and reviews include: